Skip to content

 Mental health matters

-The digital revolution has transformed the way we work, simplifying processes and allowing for increased flexibility.
-However, with enhanced connectivity and cloud computing comes a damaging culture: in an “Always On” society, switching off is viewed as a statement.
+The Covid pandemic, technology and evolving employer attitudes have transformed the way we work, simplifying processes and allowing for increased flexibility.
+However, with enhanced connectivity and home working comes a potentially damaging culture: in an “Always On” society, switching off is viewed as a statement.
 Mobile devices were supposed to free us from the office: instead, technology has us mentally tethered to our desks at all times.

 In a recent study of 3,000 UK workers, 69 per cent stated they were regularly required to work outside of their official hours.